 ECs will assist the Floor Wardens in directing the evacuation of people from their assigned floor to the nearest emergency exit.
 On their way out of the building, ECs should be actively checking to ensure that all persons have left the area; preventing people from using elevators; ensuring orderly and safe stair evacuations; enlisting help to assist any disabled person; and directing people to pre-determined Emergency Assembly Areas (EAA).
+EC's will then coordinate activities with the Campus Emergency Response Team if on-site.
 (See following pages)